Dr Fleur Gabriel

 Bachelor of Arts (Communications) - Monash University - 2002

 Bachelor of Arts

-Fleur is an assistant lecturer in the School of Arts, Humanities and Social Sciences and teaches in the area of communication and media studies.
+Fleur is a lecturer in the School of Arts and teaches in the area of communication and media studies.
 She completed both her undergraduate and postgraduate studies at Monash University, graduating with her PhD in 2010.
 Her thesis developed a deconstructive approach to youth and this work was published as a book in 2013.
 Fleur joined Federation University in January 2014.

 Areas of expertise

 Youth culture, identity construction and representation; youth and new media use; media culture; post-structuralist theory, deconstructive theory; textual and discourse analysis.

 2014 Honours co-supervision, creative writing exegesis: Regina: A True Illusion.